bubjanes/Mate_Graph/README.md

 Software used to train:
 ssd_mobilenet_v1_coco and
-labelImg (by tzutalin) - for drawing the bozes in the training
+labelImg (by tzutalin) - for drawing the boxes in the training